wormhole-foundation/xdapp-book/src/technical/env/tilt.md

 - Databases, Redis
 - Utility frontends

-The Tilt environment is meant to be an entire cross-chain development stack right out of the box.
+The 'Tilt' environment (also referred to as Wormhole 'Devnet') is meant to provide an entire cross-chain development stack right out of the box.

 ### Is Tilt Right for You?

-Tilt is a generally a good starting point for most developers.
+Tilt is generally a good starting point for most developers.
 Here's a succinct list of the pros and cons of the environment, so you can decide if it's the right fit for you.

 ### Pros